Quansight-Labs/uarray/docs/gsoc/2020/ideas.rst

 * Adding more backends to ``unumpy``.

-We realise this is a large (possibly open-ended) undertaking, and so there will need to be a minimum amount of work done in order to pass (~150 function stubs, if time allows a `JAX <https://jax.readthedocs.io/en/latest/>`_ backend).
+We realise this is a large (possibly open-ended) undertaking, and so there will need to be a minimum amount of work done to pass (~150 function stubs, if time allows a `JAX <https://jax.readthedocs.io/en/latest/>`_ backend).
 You may see the existing methods and figure out how they are written using a combination of the `documentation for writing multimethods <https://uarray.readthedocs.io/en/latest/multimethod_docs.html>`_